 In order to reserve a specific location in the woods and have a place on the official map, art projects, and theme camps must go through the Placement process.
 Anyone can bring art and camp without Placement, but only Placement can claim your spot before Firefly starts.

-If you are interested, please read the info below and then fill out the Placement Application.
-After that, you can send a representative to the Firefly site on June 17 and mark off your spot for the event.
+If you are interested in having your art or theme camp placed, please read the info below and then fill out the Placement Registration Form.
+After that, you can send a representative to the Firefly site on Placement Sunday and mark off your spot for the event.

 Placement’s first priority is always to help camps and artists find the right space for their awesome projects!
 Here is what you need to know about this year’s Placement process and policies: